 Mandrake has a very long history of medicinal use, based mainly on the range of alkaloids contained in its roots which can have hallucinogent and narcotic effects.
 It is little used in modern herbalism, though has been used as a source of compounds for the pharmaceutical industry[

 ].
-The plant is sometimes grown as an ornamental or medicinal herb in gardens.
+The plant is an ingredient in some commercial cosmetic preparations, and is sometimes grown as an ornamental or medicinal herb in gardens.

 All parts of the plant, but especially the roots, contain a range of alkaloids and are poisonous[

 ].
 Only slightly so according to one report[

 ], which is probably referring to the aerial parts since the roots can be highly toxic[